LAST UPDATE: 7/27/23 – Travel Guide to Barcelona

 In fact, taking the train can save you time versus driving if you are heading to Barcelona from other locations within Spain as well.
 If you are traveling to Barcelona from another location within Spain and would like more information on travel times by train and by car, I have included a map in my travel guide to Barcelona below for you to review.

-Best Time to Visit
+Best Times to Visit Barcelona

 Average Temperature (°F)

-Because of its location on the Mediterranian coast, the city of Barcelona typically doesn’t get extremely cold temperatures at any point throughout the year.
+Because of its location on the Mediterranean coast, the city of Barcelona typically doesn’t get extremely cold temperatures at any point throughout the year.
 However, depending on why you are visiting, you might find the average temperatures in certain months more attractive than others.

-However, if you are planning on doing a lot of walking and sight-seeing and these temps are a bit too hot for you, planning your trip for the late spring months of April and May or the early autumn months of September and October might be more desirable.
+However, if you are planning on doing a lot of walking and sightseeing and these temps are a bit too hot for you, planning your trip for the late spring months of April and May or the early autumn months of September and October might be more desirable.

 If you do decide to visit during the spring or autumn, you will also have the added benefit of missing the busy summer crowds.